Calmquist/calmquist.github.io/_posts/2023-03-06-psionic-impersonation.md

 Buy this technique separately the visual and auditory effects.

-# Electronic Impersonation 16/22 points for levels 1-2.
+# Electronic Impersonation 12/16 points for levels 1-2.
 As for Impersonation but replace Telepathy with Ergokinesis and Only against living, sapients with Only against electronic machines.

 Roll at a penalty equal to the target's complexity for most machines instead of a Quick Contest.
 Make a Quick Contest against AI's Will.

 ## Gray Man
 The Gray Man technique applies to algorithmic searches to notice you.
+Gray Man Alternate removes you from the "memory" of computers but leaves clear traces of tampering.

 # Designer Notes
 I could have used the Glamour limitation to represent the mind manipulating nature of the abilities, but I decided to use Quick Contest mechanics instead of a penalized Will check.
 Swapping the limitation is a simple task left as an exercise to the reader.